June 29

 Nelson Mandela

 A short four months after being released from prison in South Africa, Nelson Mandela came to Los Angeles and spoke at a rally for freedom at the Los Angeles Coliseum.
 The event was sold out, attracting more than 70,000 viewers who came to listen to him speak of the suffering of South Africa’s Black majority.
-Additionally, other musicians performed at the event, including Babylon Warriors, Ice T, Tone Loc and Kris Kristofferson among others.
+Musicians performed at the event, including Ice T, Babylon Warriors, Tone Loc and Kris Kristofferson among others.

-Nelson Mandela was a well-known activist in the anti-apartheid movement.
-Mandela helped lead the way to the end of apartheid, ending racial division and helping advocate for human rights.
-His release from prison came from the international pressure received because of Nelson Mandela’s wide spread fame, influence and acclaim.
-His speech at the Coliseum was a huge part of his first trip to the United States, and it was covered by media outlets worldwide.
+As a well-known activist in the anti-apartheid movement, Mandela led the way to the end of apartheid, stopping racial division and advocating for human rights.
+After 27 years of imprisonment, his speech at the Coliseum was a key destination on his first trip to the United States featuring eight cities in 12 days.

 April 7